1918 Auckland Rugby League season: Teams

+Statistics

+Including the knockout games there were 32 first grade games played with 138 tries, 65 conversions, 53 penalties, no drop goals, and 5 goals from a mark.
+The average number of points per game was 21.5, with 4.31 tries per game.
+The points per game decreased from 23 in 1917 to 21.5 in 1918 and the number of tries per game decreased from 5.28 to 4.31.
+With 65 conversions from 138 attempts the successful percentage was 47.1.
+The successful conversion percentage increased from 40.9 in 1917 to 47.1 in 1918.

 Preliminary rounds

 Round 1

 Ernie Herring debuted for Grafton.
-Former All Black, Dougie McGregor kicked 2 penalties for Grafton in their 27-4 loss to City.
-His brother Eric scored twice for Ponsonby in their 16-6 win over Ponsonby.
-For Newton, Wally Somers and George Iles both scored in a 23-9 win over Maritime.
+Former All Black, Dougie McGregor kicked 2 penalties for Grafton in their 27–4 loss to City.
+His brother Eric scored twice for Ponsonby in their 16–6 win over Ponsonby.
+For Newton, Wally Somers and George Iles both scored in a 23–9 win over Maritime.

 Round 2

 North Shore was struggling to field a team owing to the impact of the war on their playing numbers.
 They only managed 11 players for their match with Maritime who were also fielding a weakened forward pack.
 Thomas Marchbank, a returned soldier, playing in the North Shore side broke his ankle, further handicapping the side.
 Marchbank was taken to Auckland Hospital.
-Maritime managed a tight 4-2 win over North Shore with Dufty kicking 2 penalties.
+Maritime managed a tight 4–2 win over North Shore with Dufty kicking 2 penalties.
 Grafton also had trouble raising a team and were very late taking the field before managing to defeat Ponsonby 12-3 thanks largely to captain Karl Ifwersen scoring a try and kicking 2 penalties.
 He was back from overseas service after only playing one game in 1917.